Flint Water Crisis Fast Facts

 October 2014 - The General Motors plant in Flint stops using the city's water due to concerns about high levels of chlorine corroding engine parts.
 The company strikes a deal with a neighboring township to purchase water from Lake Huron in lieu of using water from the Flint River.
 The switch is anticipated to cost the city $400,000.

 January 2, 2015 - The city warns residents the water contains byproducts of disinfectants that may cause health issues including an increased risk for cancer over time.
-The letter is sent after the state finds that the level of disinfecting chemicals in the water exceeds the threshold set by the Safe Drinking Water Act.
 The water is deemed safe for the general population, but the elderly and parents of young children are cautioned to consult with their doctors.

 January 12, 2015 - The DWSD offers to reconnect the city with Lake Huron water, waiving a $4 million fee to restore service.
 City officials decline, citing concerns water rates could go up more than $12 million each year, even with the reconnection fee waiver.